expo/expo/docs/versions/unversioned/guides/configuration.rst

     The package name for your Android standalone app.
 You make it up, but it needs to be unique on the Play Store.
 See `this StackOverflow question <http://stackoverflow.com/questions/6273892/android-package-name-convention>`_.
     Reverse DNS notation unique name for your app.
 For example, host.exp.exponent, where exp.host is our domain and Exponent is our app.

+   .. attribute:: versionCode

+    Version number required by Google Play.
+Increment by one for each release. https://developer.android.com/studio/publish/versioning.html.

    .. attribute:: config